scitran/client/List-examples.md

-There are times when you want a listing of the containers and files in a particular project, session, acquisition or collection.
-The scitran **list** method returns a list of the metadata within a container.
-Search returns information about containers or files that may not have a single parent, but rather can be spread across the whole database.

-This list and search methods both return metadata, while the downloadFile method retrieves the file itself.
-The **list** method is faster than **search** and is more likely to return descriptions of only the data objects you want.
+The scitran **list** method returns the metadata for a specific container (project, session, acquisition, analysis or collection)

+This list method returns metadata about the container contents.
+The **downloadFile** and **downloadContainer** methods retrieve the data themselves.

+The **search** method returns containers or files from the whole database.

 ## Data format